harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 This release includes the following fixes.

-* NPE when trying to click a version of a linked Shell Script step from Template Library (CDS-36784)
+* NPE when trying to click a version of a linked Shell Script step from Template Library.
+(CDS-36784)
-    - Fixed a bug where the linked template in the pre-deployment step in the canary workflow did not show the correct version
+    - Fixed a bug where the linked template in the pre-deployment step in the canary workflow did not show the correct version.
-* Fixed a problem with comment-only scripts were not parsed as empty.
+* Fixed a problem with comment-only scripts that were not parsed as empty.
 This issue prevented the proper function of some custom artifacts.
 (CDS-39248, ZD-36559)
 * Terraform apply steps fail intermittently with an I/O exception.
 (CDS-40336, ZD-32237, ZD-34859)
     - Multiple parallel workflows were running the Terraform task.
 For example, one of the workflows cloned a git repository, but before it could copy it to a working directory on the delegate, another workflow reset it and cloned another repository.
 This caused a `File Not Found` exception for the first workflow.
     - This was happening because Harness cloned the git repository and copied it to a working directory in two different steps asynchronously.
 The two steps are now performed synchronously, which allows multiple workflows to run in parallel using the same Terraform provisioner.